LSXPrime/soundflow-docs/src/content/docs/core-concepts.md

 *   `EncodingFormat`: The encoding format to use when saving to a file (e.g., WAV, FLAC), Currently only WAV supported by miniaudio backend.
 *   `SampleRate`: The sample rate for recording.
 *   `Channels`: The number of channels to record.
-*   `FilePath`: The path to the output file (if recording to a file).
+*   `Stream`: The output `Stream` where recorded audio is written.
 *   `ProcessCallback`: A delegate that can be used to process recorded audio samples in real time.
 *   **Voice Activity Detection:** The `Recorder` can be integrated with a `VoiceActivityDetector` to automatically start and stop recording based on the presence of voice activity.

 ## Audio Providers (`ISoundDataProvider`)

-`ISoundDataProvider` is an interface that defines a standard way to access audio data, regardless of its source. **It now implements `IDisposable`.**
+`ISoundDataProvider` is an interface that defines a standard way to access audio data, regardless of its source.

 **Key Features:**